Irrelon/nextjs-morph-page/readme.md

 As you move from one page to another the individual elements on the page can also be "morphed" from the source / current page to the target / destination page.
-To indicate an element to be morphed you must provide the element with an id that is the SAME ON BOTH PAGES as well as a data-morph attribute indicating the number of milliseconds the element's morph should take.
+To indicate an element to be morphed you must provide the element with an id that is the SAME ON BOTH PAGES as well as a data-morph-ms attribute indicating the number of milliseconds the element's morph should take.

-The data-morph attribute only needs to exist on the source page.
-If you want transitions to occur on that element when the user navigates back from page 2 to page 1, as well as from page 1 to page 2, put a data-morph on the element on page 2 as well as page 1.
+The data-morph-ms attribute only needs to exist on the source page.
+If you want transitions to occur on that element when the user navigates back from page 2 to page 1, as well as from page 1 to page 2, put a data-morph-ms on the element on page 2 as well as page 1.

 E.g: